The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 What We Don't: The T-zone setting is too strong for most

 Can you tell that PMD knows exactly what they're doing?
 Another spatula, PMD Beauty's take was created to help reduce the appearance of enlarged pores and blackheads—the dream, obviously.
 After dampening your skin, glide the device in an upward and outward motion to get rid of dirt and oil.
-After unclogging, apply skincare and turn on the infuse setting to help it sink in.
+After unclogging, apply your skincare products and turn on the infuse setting to help them sink in.
 Another fantastic feature is PreciseXtractor, which helps you tackle the exact blackhead or whitehead that's bothering you.

 Number of Attachments: 1 (does not need to be replaced)